Allergies in dogs are chronic and ongoing. They can be triggered by many things, including:

 If your vet determines your dog suffers from airborne allergies such as dust, you can reduce the likelihood of triggering a reaction by dusting and vacuuming your home weekly and invest in an air filtration system if you can afford it.

-Visit the following pages on this web site for additional information on canine allergies, including treatment.
-The information on this web site is meant for educational purposes only and should not be used as a substitute for advice from a professional veterinarian.
+For more information, visit Dog Allergy Symptoms and Dog Food Allergies on this web site.
+Or to find a veterinarian who specializes in dog skin problems, visit the American College of Veterinary Dermatology.
+The information on Dog-Health-Today is meant for educational purposes only and should not be used as a substitute for advice from a professional veterinarian.